maxdesalle/website/content/_index.md

 - [A Guide to Online Privacy](/privacy-how-to-get-off-the-radar-with-ease/)
 - [Freedom](/freedom/)

-I'm not active on any type of social media.
-If you want to reach out to me, please do so [here](https://maxdesalle.com/contact/).
+I don't use social media.
+If you want to reach out, please do so [here](https://maxdesalle.com/contact/).